Universal quantum control over non-Hermitian continuous-variable systems: Introduction

 The rest of this paper is structured as follows.
-In Sec.~\ref{general}, we provide a general theory for solving the Heisenberg equation for the bosonic operators driven by a non-Hermitian and time-dependent Hamiltonian.
-The Hamiltonian's coefficient matrix can be triangularized in a stationary frame and then yields two ancillary operators to unravel Heisenberg passages.
-In Sec.~\ref{Model}, the general theory is applied to the non-Hermitian cavity-magnonic system; and in Sec.~\ref{UQCpassage}, we construct the relevant Heisenberg passages that in general do not conserve the state-norm.
-Section~\ref{StateEP} demonstrates that an arbitrary state prepared in the cavity mode can be perfectly transferred to the magnon mode through a designed passage, irrelevant to the parity-time-symmetry and the presence or absence of exceptional points.
-In addition, Sec.~\ref{CPA} shows that under the same setting a unidirectional perfect absorbtion occurs when the two modes are exchanged.
+In Sec.~\ref{general}, we introduce a general theory for solving the Heisenberg equation for the bosonic operators driven by a non-Hermitian and time-dependent Hamiltonian.
+If the Hamiltonian's coefficient matrix can be triangularized in a stationary representation, then two ancillary operators can be decoupled from the others.
+In Sec.~\ref{Model}, the general theory is applied to the non-Hermitian cavity-magnonic system and, in Sec.~\ref{UQCpassage}, we construct the relevant Heisenberg passages, in which the state norm can be conserved by a proper parametric setting.
+Section~\ref{StateEP} demonstrates that an arbitrary state prepared in the cavity mode can be perfectly transferred to the magnon mode through a designed passage, which is irrelevant to the parity-time symmetry and the presence or absence of exceptional points.
+In addition, Sec.~\ref{CPA} shows that under the same setting a unidirectional perfect absorption occurs when the two modes are exchanged.
 The entire work is summarized in Sec.~\ref{conclusion}.
 Appendix~\ref{recipe} provides a brief recipe for constructing the ancillary operators as well as the unitary transformation between the time-dependent and stationary ancillary frames.
-Appendix~\ref{HeffDerive} details the derivation of the non-Hermitian Hamiltonian based on the Lindblad master equation for the cavity-magnonic system.
+Appendix~\ref{SuffTrian} provides the proof about the activation of two passages in the ket space from the upper-triangular Hamiltonian.
+Appendix~\ref{HeffDerive} details the derivation of the non-Hermitian Hamiltonian based on the master equation for the cavity-magnonic system.
+Appendix~\ref{Exam} illustrates the upper triangularization condition for the two-mode system.